 Domestic first class is nicer than coach, but, in most cases, it’s hardly something to write home about.
 Usually you’ll simply get a bigger seat and a few snacks and drinks, or a meal if you’re lucky.
 If you’re really lucky, you might find yourself on an internationally configured aircraft flying a domestic route.
 On these you’ll generally find large business class seats with electronic controls to adjust the recline all the way to flat if you’d like.
-Additionally, the big three airlines (AA, Delta, United) have rolled out premium business class seating on a number of their transcontinental routes (LAX to JFK, for example).
+Additionally, the big three airlines (AA, Delta, United) offer lie-flat business class seating on a number of their transcontinental routes (LAX to JFK, for example).
 Of course, they have also rolled out higher award prices for those transcon business class seats.

 Keep in mind that in all cases you’ll have to find saver level award space on the airline you want to fly before you can book that flight with a partner airline’s miles.